meghanshgarjala/BOOK-RECOMMENDATION-SYSTEM/README.md

+<h2>To view the demo of the website https://book-recommendation-system-el77.onrender.com</h2>

 <h1>Book Recommendation System</h1>
 <p>
     The <strong>Book Recommendation System</strong> is a web-based application that provides personalized book recommendations to users based on their reading preferences and behavior.
 The system leverages advanced techniques in <em>Collaborative Filtering</em> and <em>Natural Language Processing (NLP)</em> to analyze user behavior and recommend books that match their tastes.